DougBurke/sherpa-standalone-notebooks/README.md

 ## Using MyBinder

-I have used the [MyBinder service](https://mybinder.org/) to create an environment that contains CIAO 4.11 (well, the Sherpa parts, so you get XSPEC and matplotlib) which can be used to *run these notebooks straight from your browser*.
+I have used the [MyBinder service](https://mybinder.org/) to create an environment that contains CIAO 4.13 (well, the Sherpa parts, so you get XSPEC and matplotlib) which can be used to *run these notebooks straight from your browser*.
 Awesome!

-Note that most of the binders have not been re-run with CIAO 4.11, and so may fail due to using Python 2.7 idioms (or changes in behavior, but I don't expect there to be any of the latter).

-## CIAO (New with CIAO 4.11)
+## CIAO (installed using ciao-install)

-CIAO 4.11 comes with both `jupyter notebook` support and includes Matplotlib, so you can just enter
+CIAO 4.13 comes with both `jupyter notebook` support and includes Matplotlib, so you can just enter

     > jupyter notebook

 in this directory after starting CIAO (i.e. sourceing the `ciao.*sh` file to match your shell).
-If you are going this route, then it is *strongly* suggested that you change your `.sherpa.rc` file in your home directory so that Sherpa uses Matplotlib rather than ChIPS for its plots (as Matplotlib is integrated with Jupyter notebooks whereas ChIPS is not).
-That is, you should see

-    > grep plot_pkg ~/.sherpa.rc
-    plot_pkg : pylab
+## CIAO (installed using conda)

+We do not require Jupyter support in our conda build of CIAO but it's easy to install

+    > conda install jupyter

+(and maybe also `jupyterlab`).

 ## Standalone Sherpa